BCLab-UNM/SwarmBaseCode-ROS/README.md

 ### List of Controllers

-* `DriveController` Tells the robot how to drive typically based on waypotints and the the output from PID controllers that determine control inputs based on the pose of the swarmie relative to its next waypoint.
-Can also take precission commands that bypass the PID.
+* `DriveController` Tells the robot how to drive.
+Driving is typically based on waypotints and controlled with a PID controller that directs the motors based on the current error in the robot's orientation and position.
+The drive controller can also accept precision commands that bypass the PID.
-* `DropOffController` handles dropping off a cube at the center once one has been picked up.
+* `DropOffController` Handles dropping off a cube at the center once one has been picked up.
 * `ManualWaypointController` Implemented for testing.
-Allows us to instruct the swarmie to drive to a particular x,y coordinate.
-Only operates in manual mode
+Allows us to instruct the swarmie to drive to a particular (x,y) coordinate.
+Only operates in manual mode.
-* `ObstacleController` handles obstacle avoidance.
+* `ObstacleController` Handles obstacle avoidance.
-* `PickUpController` handles picking up a cube.
+* `PickUpController` Handles picking up a cube.
-* `RangeController` prevents the swarmie from leaving a pre-defined foraging range.
+* `RangeController` Prevents the swarmie from leaving a pre-defined foraging range.
 * `SearchController` Implements a correlated random walk as a basic search method.